Tracking Passengers and Baggage Items Using Multiple Overhead Cameras at Security Checkpoints: Proposed Model

+Alg. \ref{alg:clusterregression} summarizes our approach to combine the set of augmented detections $S^{C}(t)$ into a set of refined target detections $\mathcal{D}^{C}(t)$.
+To reduce discrepancies among bounding boxes caused by segmentation errors, we leverage the pre-trained model to regress the set of augmented detections $S^{C}(t)$.
+As shown in Fig. \ref{fig:model}, our cluster regression method uses the backbone features \cite{FPN} with the augmented detections $S^{C}(t)$ as region proposals (instead of proposals generated using the region proposal network \cite{FRCNN}) to the downstream box and mask heads.
+To avoid disregarding low-confidence detections that might correspond to relevant region proposals, we do not apply non-maximum suppression to the model predictions.
+Fig. \ref{fig:regression_example} shows that cluster regression significantly increases the accuracy of the bounding boxes generated using the augmented input, and the corresponding segmentation masks are consequently also more accurate.

-As Fig. \ref{fig:distribution} indicates, the detections and their corresponding confidence scores form a non-parametric distribution of the probability of occupancy at the image.
-Therefore, we use the mean-shift algorithm \cite{Mean-Shift-Cheng,multicamera-Mean-Shift-Taj} to identify the modes of that distribution and cluster the detections corresponding to common targets.
-Let \nomenclature{$c_i$}{Coordinates of the center and the dimensions of the bounding box $d_i$} $c_i^\mathcal{C}\in \mathbb{R}^4$, $i=1,\ldots , o_t^\mathcal{C}$ be the coordinates of the center and the dimensions of the bounding box $d_i^\mathcal{C}$.
-We cluster the detections according to $c_i$ using a multivariate Gaussian kernel \cite{multicamera-Mean-Shift-Taj} with bandwidth \nomenclature{$h^\mathcal{C}$}{Bandwidth of multivariate Gaussian kernel} $h^\mathcal{C}$.
-We use the sample variances of the center coordinates and dimensions of the different object classes at each frame to determine the bandwidth, i.e.,
+\paragraph{Cluster Mode Detection} As Fig. \ref{fig:distribution} illustrates, detections and their corresponding confidence scores form a non-parametric distribution of the image's occupancy probability.
+We use the mean-shift algorithm \cite{multicamera-Mean-Shift-Taj} to identify the modes of that distribution and cluster detections corresponding to common targets.
+We cluster detections according to their bounding boxes $b_j$ using a multivariate Gaussian kernel \cite{multicamera-Mean-Shift-Taj} with bandwidth \nomenclature{$h^\mathcal{C}$}{Bandwidth of multivariate Gaussian kernel} $h^\mathcal{C}$.
+We use the sample variances of the object bounding boxes at each frame to determine the kernel bandwidth, i.e.,